22388o/brollup/src/txo/readme.md

 ## VTXO 💵
 `VTXO` is a virtual, off-chain transaction output that holds the `Self` funds. `VTXOs` are projected by the `VTXO Projector` and can be unilaterally redeemed on-chain.
 A `VTXO` expires three months after its creation, or, in other words, three months after its projector `VTXO Projector` hits on-chain.

-Once a `VTXO` expires, it can no longer be redeemed or claimed on-chain; therefore, `Self` must refresh its `VTXOs` into new ones on a monthly basis.
+Once a `VTXO` expires, it can no longer be redeemed or claimed on-chain; therefore, `Self` must either spend them entirely or refresh the `VTXOs` into new ones on a monthly basis.
 It is the client software's job to abstract the refresh UX away for `Self`.
 At the protocol level, however, refreshes are interpreted differently from regular transfers, and the `Operator` is not allowed to charge liquidity fees when `VTXOs` are refreshed.

 `VTXO` carries two spending conditions:
 `(Self + Operator) or (Self after 3 month)`